Special Education Minors

 Autism Spectrum Disorder (ASD) Minor

 The ASD minor is an interdisciplinary program between Special Education and Speech Pathology & Audiology.
-This minor prepares students for understanding and addressing the needs of individuals with ASD across the spectrum and across the lifespan, in varied contexts including general and special education classrooms and community settings.
-ASD minors will gain knowledge and skills related to: identifying diagnostic and learning style characteristics; causes and medical intervention; early signs and assessment protocols; social-communicative development and disorders; theoretical models for understand ASD and implications of those models for intervention; family characteristics; and evidence based intervention practices.
+This minor prepares students to understand and address the needs of individuals with ASD across the spectrum and across the lifespan, in varied contexts including general and special education classrooms and community settings.
+Students who elect to minor in ASD will gain knowledge and skills related to diagnostic and learning style characteristics, theoretical models for understanding ASD, causes and medical intervention, early signs and assessment protocols, social-communicative development and disorders, family characteristics, and evidence-based intervention practices.
 This minor is particularly relevant for students majoring in special education, speech pathology and audiology, pre-occupational and physical therapy, psychology, human development and family studies, and other related disciplines.
 The ASD minor includes 5 courses.

 Early Intervention (EI)